Exploring $\beta^+$ decay/EC residues in $^{118}$Sn($^{12}$C,x)$^{130}$Ba reaction: Data Analysis

 The EFs of Iodine residues, i.e., $^{124}$I and $^{123}$I, are presented in Fig.\ref{fig:alpha-pn channel} and \ref{fig:alpha-p2n channel} along with PACE4 calculations.
-The residue $^{124}$I may be populated via $\alpha$pn channel (Q $\approx-$17.6 MeV) or via emission of three protons and three neutrons from the excited CN$^*$ ($^{130}$Ba$^*$) in a CF reaction.
+The residue $^{124}$I may be populated via $\alpha$pn channel (Q $\approx-$17.6 MeV) or emission of three protons and three neutrons from the excited CN$^*$ ($^{130}$Ba$^*$) in a CF reaction.
 This residue may also be populated via ICF of $^{8}$Be from $^{12}$C by emitting one proton and one neutron from the reduced compound nucleus $^{126}$Xe$^*$ (Q $\approx-$17.1 MeV), while an $\alpha$-particle behaves as a spectator.
-As can be seen from Fig. \ref{fig:alpha-pn channel}, The experimentally measured cross-sections of $^{124}$I agree reasonably well with PACE4 calculations, indicating the population of this residue via CF only.
+As seen in Fig. \ref{fig:alpha-pn channel}, the experimentally measured cross-sections of $^{124}$I agree reasonably well with PACE4 calculations, indicating that this residue is populated via CF only.

 Further, the experimental EF of $^{123}$I is plotted in Fig.\ref{fig:alpha-p2n channel}(a) with PACE4 calculations.
-As can be seen from this figure, the PACE4 consistently underestimates the experimental cross-sections of $^{123}$I residue at all measured energies.
+As shown in this figure, the PACE4 consistently underestimates the experimental cross-sections for the $^{123}$I residue at all measured energies.
 This enhancement of experimental cross-sections over the PACE4 calculations may be due to the contribution of ICF and/or the contribution of precursor nuclei $^{123}$Xe through electron capture (77.5\%) or $\beta^+ (22.5\%)$ \cite{reus1983atomic,junchen}.
-In this case, the half-life of $^{123}$I is 783 min, which is significantly higher than the half-life of higher charge precursor $^{123}$Xe (i.e., t$_{1/2}$ = 123 min).
+In this case, the half-life of $^{123}$I is 783 min, which is significantly higher than the half-life of the higher charge precursor $^{123}$Xe (i.e., t$_{1/2}$ = 123 min).
 Therefore, the independent cross-section of $^{123}$I is estimated as,

 The resulting independent cross-section of $^{123}$I at different energies is plotted with PACE4 calculations in Fig. \ref{fig:alpha-p2n channel}(b).
-As can be seen from this figure, the independent cross-section of $^{123}$I residue agrees reasonably well with the theoretical calculations within the experimental uncertainties, indicating the population of $^{123}$I residue only via the CF through the emission of an $\alpha$, a proton and two neutrons or via emission of three protons and four neutrons from the excited CN$^*$ $^{130}$Ba$^*$ (Q $\approx-$16.6 MeV).
+As can be seen from this figure, the independent cross-section of $^{123}$I residue agrees reasonably well with the theoretical calculations within the experimental uncertainties, indicating the population of $^{123}$I residue only via the CF through the emission of an $\alpha$, a proton, and two neutrons or via emission of three protons and four neutrons from the excited CN$^*$ $^{130}$Ba$^*$ (Q $\approx-$16.6 MeV).